Skip to content

 Administration: Subcutaneous injection

-Who with fatty liver disease can take Wegovy?
+Who with SLD can take Wegovy?

 Wegovy is approved in the U.S. for adults with MASH and moderate to advanced liver fibrosis, but no cirrhosis.
 It is specifically cleared for use in combination with increased physical activity and a reduced-calorie diet.